(Last revised and updated: November 30, 2023)

 Recourse, Enforcement and Liability

 Volt uses the self-assessment method to verify the attestations and assertions made herein and to ensure that its privacy practices have been implemented as presented herein.
 We’ll regularly review our continued adherence to these privacy obligations, and we’ll provide and maintain the independent mechanism specified in this Policy as a way to resolve complaints about our privacy practices.
 Further, Volt acknowledges its potential liability for misuse of your Transfer Data by Volt or its business partners, as further set forth in this Policy.
-Adherence by Volt to the Privacy Shield Principles and the above-set forth provisions regarding Transfer Data may be limited (a) to the extent necessary to meet national security, public interest or law enforcement requirements; (b) by statute, government regulation, or case law that creates conflicting obligations or explicit authorizations; or (c) if the effect of the European Data Protection Laws, to the extent applicable, or EU Member State law is to allow exceptions or derogations, provided that such exceptions or derogations are applied in comparable contexts.
+Adherence by Volt to the Principles and the above-set forth provisions regarding Transfer Data may be limited (a) to the extent necessary to comply with a court order or meet public interest, law enforcement, or national security requirements, including where statute or government regulation create conflicting obligations; (b) by statute, court order, or government regulation that creates explicit authorizations; or (c) if the effect of the European Data Protection Laws, to the extent applicable, is to allow exceptions or derogations, under the conditions set out therein, provided that such exceptions or derogations are applied in comparable contexts.

 This Policy may be amended from time to time, including in order to ensure consistency and compliance with changes in statutory requirements or as otherwise required by the Company, so please review it frequently.
 Changes to the policy will be posted on our website and we recommend that you review the Policy to ensure you are aware of any changes made to it.